i05nagai/memorandum/language/english_speaking.md

         * lousy with
             * used to say that something is full of something, or too much of it
             * The internet is lousy with this kind of stuff
-* bum
-    * bad in quality or not useful
-        * He gave us bum directions, but we eventually the place
-    * to ask someone for something without intenting to pay for it
-        * Could I bum a cigarette off you?
-    * bum around
-    * bum out
 * rotten
 * stinking
     * very bad